endrollex/imm_blender_export/README.md

   now let this step's result to be 0.0f, it is dirty solution.
 * Blender FCurve I do not understand the mechanism, in order to find all framekeys, simply find max framekeys in the specific FCurve.
-* After export, You may need to manually edit the texture's name or other things.

 Note:
 -----